Nashville-Public-Library/talklib/README.md

 - used strictly for notification purposes
 - if these are not set, the checks will not be run
 - again, these values are in **minutes**, not seconds
+- currently, if you set one of these, you must set both of them.
+All or nothing.

 `remove_source`